Bartman History, Family Crest & Coats of Arms

 The surname Bartman was first found in Bavaria, where the name became noted for its many branches with the region, each house acquiring a status and influence which was envied by the princes of the region.
 In their later history the family became a power unto itself and they were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Bartman family
+Early History of the Bartman family

 This web page shows only a small excerpt of our Bartman research.
 Another 167 words (12 lines of text) covering the years 1200, 1800, 1210, 1311, 1810, 1587, 1658, 1650, 1702, 1735, 1809, 1821 and 1865 are included under the topic Early Bartman History in all our PDF Extended History products and printed products wherever possible.